Have you gone the vegan path and want a bike saddle that is free from animal leather?

 The WTB Speed saddle is by far the most affordable option on this list, making it an ideal choice for both recreational and avid cyclists.

-It features a shock-absorbing, dual-compound soft-shell base for optimal comfort, two interesting qualities for casual riders that cycle in a more upright position and refrain from tackling the road with low, slightly curved aggressiveness.
+It features a shock-absorbing, dual-compound soft-shell base for optimal comfort, two interesting qualities for casual riders that cycle in a more upright position and not engage in a low, slightly curved posture.

-With a seemingly classic shape, a raised tail, and an anatomical pressure relief channel, you can find in a versatile saddle that won’t disappoint.
+With a classic shape, a raised tail, and an anatomical pressure relief channel, you can find in the WTB Speed a versatile saddle that won’t disappoint.

 Prologo Scratch M5 PAS Saddle

-The rounded profile combined with the MSS padding has lead to the production of a highly comfortable saddle that can perform well in several different scenarios.
+The rounded profile combined with the MSS padding has led to the production of a highly comfortable saddle that can perform well in several scenarios.

 The MSS (Multi-Sector System) was designed in collaboration with the Politecnico of Milano, and it’s a system with active foams divided into 5 independent zones to support regular pedaling.